Rooney to stay at United, says Moyes

 | MANCHESTER, England

-MANCHESTER, England New Manchester United manager David Moyes was adamant on Friday that Wayne Rooney was not for sale but stopped short of saying the England striker no longer wanted to leave the club.
+MANCHESTER, England New Manchester United manager David Moyes was adamant on Friday that striker Wayne Rooney was not for sale but stopped short of saying the player had changed his mind about wanting to leave.

-"I've had a chance to speak to Wayne... the fact of the matter is Wayne is not for sale," Moyes said at Old Trafford.
+"I've had a chance to speak to Wayne ... the fact of the matter is Wayne is not for sale," Moyes said at Old Trafford, home of the Premier League champions.

 "He is a Manchester United player and will remain a Manchester United player.
 I've known Wayne since he was 16 ... he's training very well, he's come back in good shape and I really look forward to working with him."

-Moyes was repeatedly asked about Rooney, including direct questions such as: "Has he told you he would like to stay at Manchester United?" but failed to give 'yes' or 'no' answers.
+Moyes was repeatedly asked about Rooney, including direct questions such as: "Has he told you he would like to stay at Manchester United?" but each time failed to give a 'yes' or 'no' answer.

 "What we are doing at the moment is we are looking to see how we can get Wayne Rooney getting those goals which are going to challenge the likes of Bobby Charlton and Denis Law's (total) number," said the former Everton manager.